TrumanGIT/True-North/README.md

 B key = warm your hands (I press when standing near a fire to warm up)

- Controls: Shift + Activate to do ALL the actions below
+Shift + Activate to do ALL the actions below

 Pet Horse: Show affection to your loyal steed.